 We spent 6 weeks on beautiful Koh Samui which gave us the chance to really get to know her.
 As the second largest island in Thailand we expected to find an array of things to see and do and we were definitely not disappointed.
 Koh Samui has been on the tourist radar for quite some time so she is well versed in what her visitors want and is also blessed with a natural and diverse beauty.
 Here you will not only find the idyllic palm fringed white sand beaches that Thailand is known for but also lush rain forest, scenic coconut groves and refreshing waterfalls.

 On the man made side of things Samui also has something for everyone.
 For the backpacking or party crowd there are basic beach side bungalows scattered around the island, a lively nightlife in Chaweng and a chilled out vibe in Lamai.
 For those looking for a posher experience there are 5 star resorts and gourmet dining to please every taste as well as plenty of mid price range hotels perfect for families or couples.
-One interesting option the boutique resort The Library that has a distinctive red swimming pool.

 You’ll never get bored on Samui as you have plenty of activities if you get tired of laying on the beach.
 There’s water-sports, adventure tours, hiking, Muay Thai fights, golf, water-parks, a big fancy mall for the shoppers and plenty of spas and yoga for the wellness focused.
 Like I said…something for everyone!